timduru/Kat.PoiyomiToonShader/README.md

 ![image](https://github.com/timduru/Kat.PoiyomiToonShader/assets/2088877/c2c7799b-cac4-48ec-8a9a-dd934f654187)

+	Notes:
-	Note that you can also animate the value from the droplist as you would with any poi parameters.
+	You can also animate the value from the droplist as you would with any poi parameters.
 	So you can change the zones / gradients you are using on the fly through VRChat's menus and an animation as usual.

+	Emmission map is not used for the luma colors, only the mask, so use the mask to limit where the gradients & zones should be applied.

 ## AudioLink Level Extra Configurations